 Pavilions: Sweep floor, clean sinks and counters, remove trash.

-Trash should be brought out to the dumpster in the main parking area near Legacy; replace liners in all cans.
+Trash should be removed from units and deposited in the designated area; replace liners in all cans.

 Food in Camp

-Please make sure there is no food in the outer units.
-If any adult or girl has food, candy, gum (even factory-wrapped), make sure they are stored in the refrigerator in the pavilion.
+Please make sure there is no food in the units.
+If any adult or girl has food, candy, gum (even factory-wrapped), make sure they are securely stored.
 You don’t want a friendly visit from a local critter in your cabin, tent, or picnic tables!

 Photo Credit Woodland Park Zoo in Seattle